Brice150/PICKME/README.md

 - Add pictures and select main profile picture
 - Delete your account (needs confirmation)

-### Like

-- View profiles that liked you
-- Like a profile
-- View more information about a profile

 ### Match

 - View profiles that matched with you